North Carolina board agrees to more absentee ballot changes

 RALEIGH, N.C.
 (AP) — North Carolina election officials agreed Tuesday that mail-in absentee ballots returned this fall with deficient information can be fixed without forcing the voter to fill out a new blank ballot.
-The change is likely to yield an upward tick in the number of counted ballots in this presidential battleground state.
+The change, if it stands, would likely yield an upward tick in the number of counted ballots in this presidential battleground state.

 The State Board of Elections issued the new guidance to county boards explaining residents won’t be forced to start over from scratch in casting votes if a witness fails to sign or provide an address on the envelope containing their absentee ballot.
 The guidance means that the ballot now won’t be considered “spoiled,” and the voter will be sent an affidavit to sign to rectify the problem.